A Better Jamaica

 JAC’s Holiday Music - Strong communities understand that the arts play a critical role in the health and well being of any community.
 A Better Jamaica’s “Jamaica Arts Council” (JAC) is a grass-roots arts service effort dedicated to supporting the growth of the arts in Jamaica.
 The first of JAC’s programs was “JAC’s Holiday Music” – a seven night live music performance series that takes place on the token booth level of the Jamaica Center subway station leading up to and including Christmas Eve.
 JAC’s Holiday Music premiered in December of 2013 and has returned every year since then.
 The Valentine's Day version of JACs Holiday Music was launched in 2019 and features several singers on one night.

-The Delightful Festival - Strong communities celebrate the cultural contributions of its immigrant communities.
-Since 2015, The Delightful Festival has celebrated Jamaica’s vibrant immigrant communities by presenting a series of free evenings of music, food and film – all tied to one of Jamaica’s immigrant communities.
+The Delightful Festival - Strong communities celebrate the cultural contributions of all of its residents -- including its immigrant communities.
+Since 2015, The Delightful Festival has celebrated Jamaica’s vibrant immigrant communities by presenting The Delightful Festival -- a series of free evenings of music, food, and film – all tied to one of Jamaica’s immigrant communities.
+Past evenings have included Jamaican Delights, Indian Delights, Puerto Rican Delights, Ghanaian Delights, Haitian Delights, Trinidadian Delights, and more.
 The Delightful Festival maintains a website at http://thedelightfulfestival.com and a Facebook page at https://www.facebook.com/TheDelightfulFestival/.

 SU-CASA - From March through May of 2017, A Better Jamaica will conduct a SU-CASA program at the Rockaway Boulevard branch of the Jamaica Service Program for Older Adults.
 We’ll deploy Master Weaver Oke Ofiaeli to lead a group of seniors in an exploration of weaving on a Schacht 15″ Cricket Loom.
 Participants will weave – among other things – household goods and apparel accessories.

 The Jamaica Dance Festival - Strong communities celebrate the arts in all its forms – including dance!
-Launched in the Summer of 2016, The Jamaica Dance Festival pays tribute to the rich legacy of dance in southeast Queens by presenting four Saturday evenings of professional dance on a 40’x32’ stage erected in downtown Jamaica’s Rufus King Park.
+The legacy of dance education in Jamaica, Queens is particularly rich.
+Launched in the Summer of 2016, The Jamaica Dance Festival pays tribute to this rich legacy of dance education by presenting four Saturday evenings of professional dance on a 40’x32’ stage erected in downtown Jamaica’s Rufus King Park.
+The festival is programmed with Jamaica's diverse population in mind.

 Jamaica Advocacy - A Better Jamaica advocates for a number of one-off projects throughout southeast Queens.
-We are happy to have taken the lead on the development of southeast Queens' first-ever skatepark at Laurelton Playground - just off the Belt Parkway.
+We are happy to have taken the lead on the development of southeast Queens' first-ever skatepark at Laurelton Playground.
 Borough President Donovan Richards supported the effort as Council Member Donovan Richards.
 Then Borough President Melinda Katz also supported the effort.
-We are currently leading an advocacy effort called The Southeast Queens Music Education Taskforce.
-That effort is taking a look at the state of public school music education in southeast Queens middle schools.
+We recently led The Southeast Queens Music Education Taskforce.
+That effort examined the state of public school music education in southeast Queens middle schools.

-Jamaica Funk - Born in response to the dearth of local news sources, Jamaica Funk -- found at JamaicaFunk.com -- is a local news site covering the collection of southeast Queens neighborhoods known collectively as Jamaica.
+Jamaica Funk - Strong communities feature news outlets that report on activities that take place in the community.
+Born in response to the dearth of local news sources, Jamaica Funk -- found at JamaicaFunk.com -- is a local news site focused on covering the collection of southeast Queens neighborhoods known collectively as Jamaica.

 A Better Jamaica, Inc.